-The LAN 1/2 and 3/4 ports are located on the IO Backplane.
-Please note that LAN3/ LAN4 support 10GLAN connections on the X9DRW-3TF+, and support 1 GLAN for the X9DRW-3LN4F+.
+The LAN 1/2 ports are located on the IO Backplane.
 Each Ethernet LAN port has two LEDs.
-The yellow LED on the right indicates activity.
+The Yellow LED on the right indicates activity.
 The Link LED on the left may be green, amber or off to indicate the speed.
-However, when LAN 1~4 ports are all used for 1 GLAN connections, the link LEDs on the left will be green.
 See the tables at right for more information.